The Name G‑d

 • It was originally an appropriation of this name for the use in Arianism, and is today extensively being used by religions who translate the name of their deity in English with 'G‑d'.

-• The greatest contribution to its spread were most certainly the military invasions of the Roman Empire through the different (sub-)groups of the Goths:
+• The greatest contribution to its spread had been most certainly the military invasions of the Roman Empire through the different (sub-)groups of the Goths:

 • Wulfilas close association with the rising Roman Catholic Church was also a main driver for the spread of the name 'G‑d'.